-Across all examined metrics, Pearson Correlation analysis yielded weak and insignificant correlations with Ethereum price.
-By leveraging the Granger Causality test and additional univariate regression, this study also found mostly insignificant causal relationships between blockchain metrics and Ethereum price.
+Across all examined metrics, Pearson Correlation analysis yielded moderate correlation with Transaction Fees and Validator Count and strong correlation with Total Value Locked.
+Perhaps unsurprisingly, there is a relationship between token price and Transaction Fees, the number of validators getting paid to secure the network (Validator Count), and dollars currently invested in decentralized applications (dApps).
+To interpret these relationships and determine which value is leading versus following, this paper performed causality analysis.
+By leveraging the Granger Causality test and additional univariate regression, this study found mostly insignificant causal relationships between blockchain metrics and Ethereum price.
 However, Total Value Locked and Code-Commits were found to have statistically significant causal relationships.